darren-chiu/darren-chiu.github.io/_projects/selfbalancingrobot.md

 * Protoboard mockup of the self balancing robot tested with stepper motors using arduino nano and MPU6050.
 <img src="/images/mpuProtoboard.jpg">

-* Printed circuit board design for more compact design using STM32405 and MPU6050.
+* Printed circuit board iteration for more compact design using STM32405 and MPU6050.
 <img src="/images/AstromechBoard.jpg">

 * CAD model to come ...